Corona virus

 Variants in Austria

-AGES is carrying out whole genome sequencing of SARS-CoV-2 positive samples in order to break down the spread of known variants and discover new SARS-CoV-2 variants.
+AGES carried out whole genome sequencing of SARS-CoV-2-positive samples until 20 June 2024 in order to break down the spread of known variants and discover new SARS-CoV-2 variants.
+Due to the low number of SARS-CoV-2 samples for sequencing, these analyses have been paused for the time being.

-A detailed breakdown of the SARS-CoV-2 variants registered since the beginning of July 2023 can be found in the .csv file at the bottom of the page under "Downloads".
+A detailed breakdown of the SARS-CoV-2 variants registered between the beginning of July 2023 and June 2024 can be found in the .csv file at the bottom of the page under "Downloads".

 International variants